MartinBock1/KanMind-Backend/readme.md

 Tip: If errors occur, check the `settings.py` for paths, database settings or forgotten `.env` files.

 Now, you can access the application at http://localhost:8000.

-Testing
-You can run tests to ensure everything is working as expected:

-    ```bash
-    python manage.py test